ChenSunMac/ChenSunMac.github.io/index.md

 My research interests include field robotics, autonomous driving (safe planning) and in general human-CPS autonomies.
 My research endeavors have been focused on addressing "How to improve the safety for the robotics and human-centered autonomies considering uncertainty and interactions?".
 My current research highlights the following perspectives:
 - **Uncertainty Quantification** for perception modules and complex learning-based systems.
 - **Safe Planning** interacting in dynamic environment considering social norms.
-- **Fault Diagnosis and Prognosis** with model-data hybrid systems under uncertaintiies.
+- **Fault Diagnosis and Prognosis** with model-data hybrid systems under uncertainties.

 I led efforts on the <a href="https://uwaterloo.ca/watonobus/">WATonoBus project</a> at <a href="https://uwaterloo.ca/mechatronic-vehicle-systems-lab/">MVS Lab</a> working on software and algorithmic development of decision-making and safety monitoring modules required for <a href="https://uwaterloo.ca/news/media/university-waterloo-launches-canadas-first-driverless">Canada's first autonomous shuttle bus</a> approved via the ministry's autonomous vehicle pilot.
 Additionally, I have expanded my research into agriculture and warehouse robotics.